-(For my Dutch-English translating and proofreading business, please go to D-E Translating.
-You can also go to my D-E Translating WordPress site.
+(For my Dutch-English translating and proofreading business, please go to my D-E Translating WordPress site.
 Thank you.)

 Welcome to my blog.

 I’m an energetic, slim, reasonably pretty thirty-year-old.
 However, I reside in a rather shocking, obese, aching, apathetic 54-year-old body.
 I love living in Austin but I’m chock-full of criticism of America in general.
 The Rockies bring me to tears, but so does the health care system.
 I’ve adopted Thanksgiving, but not the Pledge of Allegiance.
 If I seem elated and unbearably grouchy in sometimes schizophrenically quick succession, this is why.

 I love the usual: my husband, my children, my friends and our pets.
 I hate heat; stupidity; bone spurs; spiders; and walking, cycling and stair-stepping in place.

 I collect raft books and I’ve developed a weird obsession with the bottoms of bridges.

 When I lived in the Netherlands, twenty-two years ago, I loved hot tea, wild camping in Great Britain, gardening, reading for days on end, and I walked and cycled everywhere.
 Now that I live in a pretty darn hot part of the US, with kids that have to be driven everywhere by car, I love reminiscing about hot tea, wild camping in Great Britain, gardening, reading for days on end and walking and cycling everywhere…

 My blog is a crazy—some might say completely unhinged–collection of posts about any of the above-mentioned issues and then some.
 Nothing is sacred.
 I blatantly ignore all American no-nos.
 Which means I talk politics, religion, I don’t idolize teachers and I swear (but not that much).

 As you read my posts you might laugh, seethe, weep or shrug your shoulders.
 If you like a post, great.
 Let me know.
 If you hate a post, great, let me know.
 I’d like to think I’m always right, but don’t let that stop you from telling me if you disagree.
 We Dutch love a good argument.